RESEARCH STARTER

 Clinical Implications

-Conceptualizing romantic relationships as a form of addiction may provide important in trying to overcome the struggle of ending it.
+Conceptualizing romantic relationships as having similarities to addiction may provide important insights into overcoming the struggle of ending a relationship.
 Given the neurological and psychological commonalities shared by addictive behaviors and romantic relationships, it may be therapeutically beneficial to conceptualize the loss of a romantic relationship as withdrawal from a substance and guide treatment from this framework.
 While symptoms of depression, anxiety, and substance use are associated with relationship loss, the underlying processes that precipitate and maintain these symptoms may be attributed to both neurobiological and psychological factors that are remarkably similar to those associated with addiction.

-Conceptualizing the process of “getting over an ex” as similar to the process of substance cessation may lead to treatment benefits for individuals who suffer extreme distress and experience impairment in functioning.
+Conceptualizing the process of “getting over an ex” as similar to the process of substance cessation may lead to treatment benefits for individuals who experience extreme distress and impairment in functioning.
 Clinicians may draw from strategies that have demonstrated efficacy in treating individuals suffering from substance use.
 Psychoeducation regarding common symptoms associated with addictive behaviors (e.g., withdrawal symptoms, unsuccessful attempts to control use [like not contacting the ex-partner], continued use despite awareness of negative consequences [like looking at pictures of the ex-partner or mentally reviewing past experiences with the ex-partner]) may be helpful during the initial phase of therapy.
 Framing lapses as both normal and to-be-expected can help individuals to accept these episodes without viewing them themselves as failures or personally weak may also be helpful.
 In addition, psychoeducation regarding urges and cravings to reach out to the ex-partner or to ruminate about them can outline specific coping strategies to use during times when urges become intense.
-Similarly, identifying and self-monitoring specific triggers, like past shared locations, foods, people, smells, and movies to be avoided has the benefit of promoting behavioral and emotional detachment, and thereby reduce personal suffering.
+Therapies such as cognitive-behavioral therapy and attachment-based approaches can also help individuals manage strong emotions and reduce repeated thoughts about a former partner.
+Similarly, identifying and self-monitoring specific triggers, like past shared locations, foods, people, smells, and movies to be avoided has the benefit of promoting behavioral and emotional detachment, and thereby reducing personal suffering.
+Digital reminders, such as viewing an ex-partner’s social media, can also act as triggers and may increase emotional distress.

 There are many coping mechanisms that can be used to heal after the end of a romantic relationship.
-Often, activities such as therapy, group discussion, or journalling, help to process and weed through the turbulent emotions one experiences after a break-up.
+Often, activities such as therapy, group discussion, or journaling help to process and work through the turbulent emotions one experiences after a breakup.

 Future Directions

-Though nascent research supports the idea that ending romantic relationships and surviving the resulting heartbreak may have similarities to forms of behavioral addiction, the state of psychosocial research is, as yet, still working to determine that these underlying similarities are true in all cases.
+Though research supports the idea that ending romantic relationships and surviving the resulting heartbreak may have similarities to forms of behavioral addiction, the state of psychosocial research is, as yet, still working to determine whether these underlying similarities are true in all cases.
+Some researchers have developed tools such as the Love Addiction Inventory (2021) to measure patterns of emotional dependence in romantic relationships.
 Although relationships and breakups are not uniform, recognizing the similarities, when they exist, can help those suffering to suffer less and cope better.
-Research continues to highlight the shared psychological and neurological features of ending romantic relationships and addiction, and studies have shown that both heartbreak and addiction activate similar brain regions associated with reward, craving, and emotional distress.
+Some researchers also note that romantic love can be understood as a natural reward process rather than a disorder, especially when it does not interfere with daily functioning.
+Research highlights the shared psychological and neurological features of ending romantic relationships and addiction, and studies have shown that both heartbreak and addiction activate similar brain regions associated with reward, craving, and emotional distress.

 Bibliography